-- 7) Attributes and concepts of goal post-conditions are extracted via %DC/2 predicate, and the results are stored in ?Goal\Post\Att\Cnp variable as it is shown in line 13. - 8) In line 14, similar to line 10, %Check\Att\Cnp predicate implements algorithm 1.
-But this time it checks concepts and attributes related to Web service post-conditions with concepts and attributes associated to goal post-conditions based on semantic equivalency between them.
+(8) In line (14), similar to line (10), %Check_Att_Cnp predicate implements Algorithm 1.
+But this time it checks concepts and attributes related to Web service postconditions with concepts and attributes associated with goal postconditions based on semantic equivalency between them.